 Texas State expects that campus community members accurately and promptly report all crimes and other emergencies directly to the Texas State UPD at 911.
 In some cases, when crime reports are not emergencies, it is understood that individuals may want to report crimes to other campus offices such as the Office of Equal Opportunity and Title IX.
-The university supports this decision when it is safe.
-Texas State has around 1,000 duly appointed CSAs and has identified the offices listed above as the preferred places to report crime other than Texas State UPD.
+Additionally, if an individual prefers not to report a crime to law enforcement, they may report crimes to another designated CSA for purposes of including crime reports in the annual statistical disclosures and assessing them for issuing a Timely Warning Notice, when deemed necessary.
+CSAs designed as preferred receivers of reports include offices or individuals listed in the chart above.
 Note clerical and maintenance staff for offices listed are not CSAs.
 All other personnel are designated as CSAs.